owls.io ➡️ shirls.org

 domains.

-Shirls is an alias of mine used by a few of my friends, so it has meaning to me.
-But I think for people who are unaware of that, it also works as an unassuming site title onto which I can develop a small personal brand.
+Shirls is an alias a few of my friends use to refer to me.
+But I think for people unaware of that, it also works as an unassuming website title or brand.

 The Migration

-But there are two problematic services: email (federated mail, a classic) and matrix (federated chat).
+But there are two problematic services: email (federated mail, a classic, you may have even heard of it) and matrix (federated chat, definitely more esoteric).

-For email I have begun the tedious process of updating my email address on every online account of mine.
-There are 400 accounts in total.
+For email I needed to tediously update my email address on every online account I've ever signed up for.
+There are 400 accounts in total. 🫠

-I'm thankful that the task is at all possible, for without a password manager I'd have certainly lost access to many of these accounts.
-Not to mention, future holders of the owls.io domain would have gained reset password access to many of them!
+To be fair, I'm thankful that the task is even possible.
+If I didn't have a password manager I'd have certainly lost access to many of these accounts.

 For matrix, the protocol appears to be missing any sort of built-in account migration feature.